sharmine-s/sql-databases/sql_bites/02_using_psql.md

 ## Importing the seed data

-In the following sections, you will work using seed data provided by us, with tables that have already created.
-This is the file `music_database.sql` present in this directory.
+In the following sections, you will work using seed data provided by us, with tables that have already been created.
+All the needed SQL is in the file [`music_database.sql`](../resources/seeds/music_database.sql) present in this directory.

 You can have a look at this file if you'd like.
 It contains SQL queries to:
   * create the tables (the *structure*)